adeira/universe/src/mrtnzlml-meta/relay.md

 fragment Example on Article {
   body

-  # Relay is not a bit broken now (see: https://github.com/facebook/relay/issues/2488)
+  # Relay is a bit broken now (see: https://github.com/facebook/relay/issues/2488)
   _: body @__clientField(handle: "draft")

   # this is a client field and it will contain uppercased `body` value